Florence Fang: Personal life

-In 1960, she married John Ta Chuan Fang.
+In 1960, she married John Ta Chuan Fang, who died in 1992.
 They had three sons.
 Their eldest son James was a BART board member for 24 years until 2015, at which point he was described as "the last Republican holding office in San Francisco."
+The wife of James is Daphne Huang, the daughter of former Chinese Vice Premier Huang Ju.
 As of 2000, their second son Ted was publisher of the San Francisco Independent, and their youngest son, Douglas, earned a doctorate in computer science.
 James Fang died in 2020 due to natural causes.
 Douglas Fang died from stomach cancer in 2003.
-John Ta Chuan Fang died in 1992.
+Ted Fang died in 2024 of natural causes.